thetrueoneshots/CubeMegaMod/README.md

 ### 9. New classes.
   - Adding the monk class in the mod.
   - Creating a new necromancer class.
+  - Creating a flying vampire class.
-  - [Possible] Creating a woodland / druid class.
+  - *[Possible]* Creating a woodland / druid class.
 ### 10. Incorporate previous mods into the mod.
   - Cubegression
   - GuardianFix